TanzilMasud/movie-review-app/README.md

 - **🎯 Confidence Percentages:** Exposed AI model confidence stats for every single review, giving users transparency into how the prediction was made.
 - **🎨 Dynamic & Premium UI:** The "Top Rated" page features dynamic, visually stunning backgrounds that adjust based on the cinematic atmosphere.
 - **⚡ Fast & Modern Foundation:** Powered by a React / Vite frontend and a Flask RESTful API backend handling machine learning inference.

-## 🛠️ Technology Stack

-**Frontend:**
-- React (via Vite)
-- Vanilla CSS with a focus on modern glassmorphism and dynamic micro-animations
-- Axios for API communication

-**Backend:**
-- Python & Flask
-- `scikit-learn` for NLP/Machine Learning model
-- `joblib` for model serialization
-- PostgreSQL (via `psycopg2`) for robust data persistence
-- deployed with Gunicorn

 ## 🚀 Live deployment